Summer in the Winter

+by American rapper Kid Ink, released on Christmas Day, 2015 by RCA Records.
+It was produced largely by DJ Mustard, who acted as executive producer; additional producers on the mixtape include D.A.
+Doman, Twice as Nice, K.E. on the Track, and The Featherstones, among others.
+Released the following day of his single "Promise", guest performers on the project include Fetty Wap (who performs on the song), Akon, Omarion, Bia, and Starrah.

 Commercial performance

 Summer in the Winter debuted at number 50 on the US Billboard 200, with 16,000 equivalent album units (selling 11,000 in pure sales).

 Singles

 "Promise" served as the lead single from the project.
-It was released on December 24, 2015 along the promotional single "Blowin' Swishers Pt.2".
+It was released on December 24, 2015, along the promotional single "Blowin' Swishers Pt.2".